Transversals as generating sets in finitely generated groups: Introduction

 An element of a rank $n$ group $ G$ is \emph{primitive} if it lies in some generating set of size $n$ for $G$.
 The location of primitive elements relative to cosets of subgroups is already an area of interest.
 Parzanchevski and Puder \cite{Puder} show that if $w\in F_{n}$ is a non-primitive element then there is a finite index subgroup $H<F_{n}$ such that the coset $wH$ does not contain any primitive elements.
 Taking $w=e$ gives a finite index subgroup containing no primitive elements.

-By applying some of the technique of \emph{shifting boxes} developed in Section \ref{shiftbox section}, we are able to show in Theorem \ref{classify} that if $G$ is a rank $n$ group, then the only subgroup of $G$ with index less than $n+2^{n}$ that can contain \emph{no} primitive elements is $[G,G]G^{2}$, and even then this only occurs when $G/([G,G]G^{2}) \cong C_{2}^{n}$.
+By applying the technique of shifting boxes developed in Section \ref{shiftbox section}, we are able to show in Theorem \ref{classify} that if $G$ is a rank $n$ group, then the only subgroup of $G$ with index less than $3 \cdot 2^{n-1}$ that can contain \emph{no} primitive elements is $[G,G]G^{2}$, and even then this only occurs when $G/([G,G]G^{2}) \cong C_{2}^{n}$.
 This gives an exponential lower bound on the index of subgroups which contain no primitive elements.

-With $N$ a normal subgroup of a finitely generated group $G$, we show in Proposition \ref{normal primitive} that if $N$ contains a primitive element then so do all cosets of $N$.
-Moreover, in Theorem \ref{n+2 result} we see that if $H$ is a subgroup of a rank $n$ group $G$ with $[G:H]\leq n+2$ then, except for the single case where $n=2$ and $H=[G,G]G^{2}$ with $G/H \cong C_{2}^{2}$, all cosets of $H$ contain a primitive element.
+Beyond the special case $[G,G]G^{2}$, the lower bound of $3 \cdot 2^{n-1}$ can be sharp: the free group $F_{2}$ has a subgroup of index $3 \cdot 2^{2-1}$ containing no primitive elements.
+Moreover, $F_{n}$ always has a subgroup of index $2^{n+1}$ containing no primitive elements (Example \ref{2x2n eg}).

 We first announced many of the results of this paper in \cite{BCZ2}. \\ \\ \textbf{Acknowledgements:} We wish to thank Rishi Vyas and Andrew Glass for their many useful conversations and comments about this work.
 Thanks also go to Zachiri McKenzie and Philipp Kleppmann for discussions on the Axiom of Choice.